elem86/day18/README.md

 🧩 Interactive Superstore Dashboard with Streamlit

-Today I built a lightweight web dashboard using Streamlit to explore sales data from the Superstore dataset in a more visual and interactive way — all in Python!
+Today I built a lightweight web dashboard using Streamlit to explore sales data from the Superstore dataset more visually and interactively — all in Python!

 ✅ What I accomplished: